 With respect to any specific transaction under consideration, a director must disclose any conflicting interest and permit the board to determine, without participation by the affected director, whether there is a conflict and whether the transaction is fair and appropriate.
 Minutes should be kept that reflect the procedures followed and actions taken by the board.

 Therefore, it is important for counsel, at the planning stage, to consider how the corporation should be structured to ensure succession in its board of directors.
-Counsel should also work with the corporation to see that annual meetings and elections are held.
-Nonprofit corporations can also deal with issues of succession by establishment of a governance committee or nominating committee that is charged with assuring that the corporate structure is the most effective structure, that new board members are selected, and that there is succession in management.
+Counsel should also work with the organization to see that annual meetings and elections are held.
+Nonprofit corporations can also deal with issues of succession by an establishment of a governance committee or nominating committee that is charged with assuring that the corporate structure is the most effective structure, that new board members are selected, and that there is a succession in management.